Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 Data has been collected for major haemorrhage cases from 2017 - present.
 This data includes Date, Age, Gender, Reason for protocol activation, Time of activation, 30 Day survival as well as the number of units of each blood component that were ordered, transfused and wasted.
 The objectives of this project were to:

-- Provide a means of easily monitoring the ratios going forward
+1) Provide a means of easily monitoring the ratios going forward
-- Provide a means of monitoring blood component wastage
+2) Provide a means of monitoring blood component wastage
-- Assess whether transfusion ratios have improved since 2017
+3) Assess whether transfusion ratios have improved since 2017
-- Assess whether any changes in transfusion ratios can be correlated with changes in survival rate
+4) Assess whether any changes in transfusion ratios can be correlated with changes in survival rate
-- Assess any changes in blood component wastage from 2017
+5) Assess any changes in blood component wastage from 2017

 ## Objectives 1 & 2
 Data for the individual cases were entered into an excel spreadsheet and transfusion ratios for each case were calculated.
 Average ratios and 30 day survival rates for each year were then calculated along with total units ordered, transfused, wasted and the percentage waste for each year.
-This information was then moved to a database using the following template and displayed on a dashboard created in powerBI.
+This information was then moved to a database with the following template and displayed on a dashboard created in powerBI.

 ![MTP Overview](Images/Database%20Template.png)